-In this paper, we investigate for the first time the modification of JT effect on fullerene anions C$_{60}^{3-}$ when they are incorporate in the cubic lattices of A$_{3}$C$_{60}$ fullerides.
-The interaction of each fullerene with the environment leads to modification of JT stabilization energy and to the warping of the trough at each fullerene site, as well as to the interaction of JT distortions at different sites.
+In this paper, we investigate for the first time the modification of JT effect on fullerene anions C$_{60}^{3-}$ when they are incorporated in the cubic lattices of A$_{3}$C$_{60}$ fullerides.
+The interaction of each fullerene molecule with the environment leads to modification of JT stabilization energy and to the warping of the trough at each fullerene site, as well as to the interaction of JT distortions at different sites.
 We studied these effects in three fcc fullerides with A=K,Rb,Cs and in Cs$_3$C$_{60}$ with bcc (A15) structure by using the results of DFT calculations of orbital vibronic coupling constants at C$_{60}$ sites and of phonon spectra of these materials.
 The key quantities defining the character of JT effect in these crystals are the elastic response parameters for local JT distortions, which are evaluated on the basis of phonon calculations.
 Using these response parameters and the vibronic coupling constants the lowest APES has been calculated and analyzed in these materials.
-To this end, an expression for the lowest APES in function of trough coordinates at the fullerene sites has derived.
+To this end, an expression for the lowest APES in function of trough coordinates at the fullerene sites has been derived.
 We found that the JT stabilization energy increases by few percents compared to isolated C$_{60}^{3-}$ and a warping of the trough amounting to few meV occurs in all investigated compounds.
 The interaction of JT distortions on nearest- and next-nearest-neighbor fullerene sites is quite selective w.r.t. to their symmetry and turns out to be of similar order of magnitude as the warping of the APES on individual sites.
 All these effects are mostly due to the interaction of C$_{60}$ ions with the displacements of neighbor alkali atoms.
-The results of this study support the picture of weakly hindered independent rotations of JT deformations at C$_{60}$ sites in all A$_3$C$_{60}$.